TheGoldKay/typer/Issues.md

 and it doesn't get stuck at the leftmost corner.

 ##### 4 - At typing (selecting self.current_word), words outside the screen can get selected []

+##### 5 - next current_word isn't selected, unable to lock in other words [DONE]

+Changed where the check for empty current_word is done to happen right after it has been shorted by the keypressed (typing), before it never reached the 'if' statement to check for empty because one was already happeing before back to when I was still only considering the current_word as empty since None of the words on the screen had been selected yet